-Disability pension: If assessed with a Group I or Group II disability, the monthly benefit is calculated as the sum of several components: a basic flat-rate benefit (800 soms or 12% of the average wage in the last year, whichever is higher), a transition component, and an NDC component.
+Disability pension: If assessed with a Group I or Group II disability, the monthly pension is the sum of several components: a basic flat-rate benefit, a social insurance component, and an NDC component.
+If assessed with a Group III disability, 50% of the full disability pension is paid.